MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-mass-deployment.md

 ### Before you begin

-This functionality works in Retail.
-The release version 7.3 or later is required.
+To use this functionality, you must be using version 7.3 or later.
 It's assumed that the configuration of all stores, registers, and devices, and other configurations in the headquarters have already been completed.
 If any configuration is still required, complete it before you follow the instructions in this topic.

 #### Download the configured devices